 Baena Olive and Olive Oil Festival

-Baena’s festival is the perfect day trip when in Andalusia.
+Baena’s festival is the perfect day trip to Andalusia.
 Only a 90-minute drive from Malaga, the pretty white town sits on the side of a gentle hill boasting vistas of sprawling olive orchards and grain fields.
 Baena is famous for its intense fruity green olive oil, and it is renowned as Spain’s olive capital.

 Olive oil, or “liquid gold”, as Homer once coined it, is an essential part of daily Spanish life.
 The 3-day event celebrates the end of the olive harvest, where you can watch the picking and crushing of olives.
 The town also hosts a wine and food market, tastings of the finest olive oil, exhibitions, and cooking workshops.
 Yet, the highlight of the weekend is undoubtedly the tapas crawl involving olive-based plates.